Axel Springer SE: 1970s

 The years 1972 and 1973 saw the building of the offset-printing plant in Essen-Kettwig.

 1980s

 1984 witnessed the official opening of the offset printing facility in Ahrensburg near Hamburg.

-In 1985, 49% of the company was offered for public subscription.
-Later that year Axel Springer died.
-Control was passed to his widow Friede Springer.
+In 1985, 49% of the company was offered for public subscription, marking the IPO of Axel Springer.
+Later that year, Axel Springer died; control of the company was transferred to his widow Friede Springer.

 In 1986, the first licensed edition of Auto Bild came out, in Italy.
 Other licensed editions and joint venture publications later appeared in twenty European countries, Indonesia and Thailand.

 1990s

 In 1993, there was the official opening of the offset printing works in Berlin-Spandau.

 In May 1999, Axel Springer bought a 51% majority stake in the American television production company GRB Entertainment, but was later divested in 2002.